NicholasNPham/NotionAIOptimizer/README.md

   - Waking from sleep
   - Logging on
   - Unlocking the computer
   - This will be the **first evolution of automation** beyond manual execution.
+  - Most Possible: When Resume from Computer Sleep State -> resume program and run `main.py`.

 ---